Chamber (character): Origin

-Jonothon Evan Starsmore ("Jono" to his friends) is a native of London and a mutant who possesses a furnace of psionic energy in his chest.
+Jonothon Evan Starsmore ("Jono" to his friends) is originally from London and is a mutant who possesses a furnace of psionic energy in his chest.
 This power first manifested in an explosion during a party he was attending with then girlfriend Gayle Edgerton.
 Its initial manifestation destroyed much of his chest and lower face and crippled Gayle.
-As a result of his disfiguration, Jono can only speak via telepathy.
-He does not require food, water, or air to survive; it is believed that he is sustained by or made entirely of psionic energy.

-The primary manifestation of his abilities is his ability to fire powerful blasts of psionic force.
-It has been implied at numerous times that he has the potential to become one of the most powerful mutants on Earth, but his emotional issues have apparently prevented him from significantly exploring this potential.
-His disfigurement also left Jono sullen and angry and his teammates have often found him difficult to get along with.

-Generation X
+Jono is left only able to communicate via telepathy, with his powers sustaining what remains of his body.

-Shortly after his mutant powers manifest, Jonothon accepts an invitation to join Xavier's School for Gifted Youngsters at 18.
-He meets the future members of Generation X - M, Husk, Synch, Skin, and Jubilee - after they arrive to save him from Emplate, a mutant who feeds on mutant genetic material to survive and attacks him at the airport.
+At age 18, shortly after his mutant powers manifest, Jono accepts an invitation to join Xavier's School for Gifted Youngsters.
+He meets the future members of Generation X - M, Husk, Synch, Skin, and Jubilee - after they arrive to save him from Emplate.

 While living at the Xavier Institute, Chamber reconciles with Gayle Edgerton after they are both captured by Emplate.
 He later enters a relationship with Husk, but their relationship is strained as Jono believes that he cannot offer the normalcy he assumes she wants.
+His insecurity hinders his capability to interact with Husk platonically.

 When the Xavier Institute is outed as harboring mutant students, an anti-mutant group attacks the school.
 After Synch is killed preventing a bomb from killing nearby human students, the Generation X kids feel that their training is over and disband the group.
 Chamber is considered to join the X-Men, but declines.

 X-Man and Weapon X

-Decimation almost destroys Chamber.
-Art by Scott Kolins.

 After failing to join the X-Men, Chamber returns to London, where he hooks up with pop star Sugar Kane.
-Kane and Chamber part ways after her manager stages her abduction by anti-mutant forces.
-The X-Men meet with Chamber in London and persuade him to join the team.
-He remains on the X-Men for some time, but often shows frustration with being treated as a junior member by his teammates and eventually asks to be relieved from active duty.
+The two separate after Kane's manager stages her abduction by anti-mutant forces following a phony tabloid story that she was pregnant with Chamber's child.
+The X-Men meet with Chamber in London and persuade him to join the team, after claiming that the X-Men offered a place that he could finally fit in.
+He remains on the team for some time, but often shows frustration with being treated as a junior member by his teammates and eventually asks to be relieved from active duty.

 After returning to the X-Men, Chamber learns that Husk is in a relationship with Archangel.
 He also witnesses the death of his friend Skin, who is crucified by the Church of Humanity.
+Archangel saves several of the Church's victims with his healing blood, but is unable to save Skin.
 These events drive Chamber over the edge; he attacks Archangel and is arrested.
 While Chamber is in prison, Brent Jackson recruits him into the Weapon X program.

+Decimation

+Decimation almost destroys Chamber.
+Art by Scott Kolins.